kaidez/javascript-prototype-screencast/scripts/01-script.md

 So, what will I be doing in this screencast...

 I'll be using JavaScript to display information about various types of homes.
-I'll create a "Blueprint" constructor function (or a Blueprint "class")
+I'll create a "Blueprint" constructor function (or a Blueprint "class") and it will have various properties and methods attached to it.